AndresPMD/Fine_Grained_Clf/README.md

 Finally, the Fisher Vector out of the obtained PHOCs are used during training/inference time.

-The Fisher Vector implementation was take from: https://gist.github.com/danoneata/9927923
+The Fisher Vector implementation was taken from: https://gist.github.com/danoneata/9927923

 In the folder 'preproc' there is a script which does the following: